National Parks

 Getting Around Olympic National Park

-Olympic National Park is open 365-days a year and 24-hours a day.
-Use an America the Beautiful annual pass ($80) or purchase a 7-day pass for $30 per vehicle.
+Olympic National Park is open 365 days a year and 24 hours a day.
+You can purchase an America the Beautiful annual pass ($80) or a 7-day pass for $30 per vehicle.

-Olympic National Parks is not a drive-through park, meaning roads don’t bisect the park.
-U.S. Route 101 wraps around the Olympic Peninsula and park roads dead-end at ranger stations or visitor centers.
+Olympic National Parks is not a drive-through park, meaning roads don’t bisect it.
+U.S. Route 101 wraps around the Olympic Peninsula, and park roads dead-end at ranger stations or visitor centers.

 No reliable public transportation around the park.